PSPDFKit/Xamarin-Android/README.md

 ### AndroidSimple

-`AndroidSimple` is an example project showing showing how to open a preset document, or how to open a document from various file providers or the local file directory.
+`AndroidSimple` is an example project showing showing how to open and present document, or how to open a document from various file providers or the local file directory.

 <img width="55%" src="Images/AndroidSimple.png"/>